 1. Navigate to Analyze > Graph and select Number of Users > Users who are in segment > Size of Segment > New Users.

 2. Next, turn this into a multigraph by clicking the + Add Graph button below the graph, then selecting Count Unique > Session.
+We don’t have a default segment for existing users, hence using this measure.

 3. Click Run Query to generate a line graph with your new and existing users.